victor-github/globalize-spree/README.md

 The attr_accessible line is necessary since in Rails 3.2 attributes need to be whitelisted explicitly in order for assignment to work.

+### TO DOs:
+  Fix taxon edit menu errors
+  More models